 Areas with movement restrictions can be viewed by opening card layers in the public map application of the nature observation database (upper bar) and marking a layer of movement restrictions.

 Flight restrictions in environmentally sensitive areas are established on the basis of the Aviation Act by regulation.
-An aviation permit is issued by the Estonian Civil Aviation Authority and must be approved by the Ministry of the Environment.
+An aviation permit is issued by the Estonian Civil Aviation Authority and must be approved by the Ministry of Climate.

 Land tax in protected areas